Asian Infrastructure Investment Bank: Governance

 The bank's governance structure is composed of the Board of Governors as the top-level and highest decision-making body.
 It is composed of 1 governor for each member state of the bank and in principle meets once a year.
 The board of directors, composed of 12 governors, each representing one or more member is responsible for daily operations and tasks delegated to it by the board of governors.
 Nine of those members are from within the Asia-Pacific region and three representing members outside the region.

 Of the non-regional directors, 1 constituency is made up of EU member states having the Euro as their currency, and 1 from other European countries.

 New members are considered for admission only once a year.
 An overview of the constituencies is shown below:

 Reception

 The former President of the World Bank, Jim Yong Kim, has said that the need for infrastructure in developing countries is great so that the activities of new organizations would be welcome.
-The World Bank, IMF, and Asian Development bank have all cooperated with the AIIB as a compliment to the Bretton Woods institutions and which further increases overall capacity for development funds.
+The World Bank, IMF, and Asian Development bank have all cooperated with the AIIB as a complement to the Bretton Woods institutions and which further increases overall capacity for development funds.

 Economist C. Fred Bergsten describes the AIIB as "helping meet a clear need for more infrastructure funding throughout Asia (and elsewhere)."
-He concludes that the AIIB "has adhered to internationally agreed norms and best practices, and is innovating some of its own[.]"
+He concludes that the AIIB "has adhered to internationally agreed norms and best practices, and is innovating some of its own."
 Additionally, Bergsten writes that China's role in the AIIB "has clearly met the U.S. request for China to function as a 'responsible stakeholder' in the world economy."